Isaac Watt Boulton: Career

 In 1841 I. W. Boulton began an apprenticeship with the Sheffield, Ashton-under-Lyne and Manchester Railway under Richard Peacock.
 Later, he joined his father's canal boat business and remained there until 1845.

 After this he set up an engineering business but little is known about it except that he built at least one steam carriage (probably similar to those built by Richard Trevithick and Goldsworthy Gurney) and at least one steamboat.

 In 1854 he joined the locomotive department of the Manchester, Sheffield and Lincolnshire Railway at Gorton.
 He left in 1856 and set up another engineering business at Portland Street, Ashton-under-Lyne, where he built and repaired steam engines of various kinds.

 In 1858–1859 he bought three second-hand railway locomotives (2-2-0 tender engines built by Bury) and started to hire them out for temporary jobs.
 The locomotive-hire side of the business grew and so a connection to the nearest railway line was needed.
 This led, in 1864, to the construction of Boulton's Siding, alongside the Oldham branch of the Manchester, Sheffield and Lincolnshire Railway.

+In 1867, one of Boulton's carriages won what is considered to be the world's first race of two self-powered road vehicles.